npmcdn-to-unpkg-bot/zodiac/README.md

 Quickstart:

-Run `npm install`, and then `webpack` to build the demo and have a look.
+Run `npm update`, and then `webpack` to build the demo and have a look.